NoMore201/playmaker/README.md

 python3 playmaker.py
 ```

 it will listen on Flask default port 5000.
-There is also an experimental Dockerfile, still working on it.
+By default the application uses [Matlink token-dispenser service](https://github.com/matlink/gplaycli#changelog).
+However, in order to avoid [problems](https://github.com/matlink/gplaycli/issues/80) I suggest you to host your own instance of [token-dispenser](https://github.com/yeriomin/token-dispenser).

+For additional informations on how to do this, consider checking the Docker images for token-dispenser: https://github.com/NoMore201/docker-token-dispenser

+After correctly setting up the server, change the `tokenurl` variable inside `playmaker.conf`.